Harshit-shrivastav/OpenAI-Poem-Generator/README.md

 Navigate to the home page and enter a title for your poem.
 You can also select a language for your poem.
 Click on the 'Generate' button and voila!
 Your poem is ready!

-## Looking for Go Version with Gemini API
+## :go: Looking for Go Version with Gemini API
 Checkout [GoLang](https://github.com/Harshit-shrivastav/OpenAI-Poem-Generator/tree/GoLang) branch of this repo.

 ## 📜 License